howlingpan/code-dot-org/pegasus/sites.v3/csedweek.org/public/awards/2017/neville.md

 ## Gulfstream Academy of Hallandale Beach (Hallandale Beach, FL)

-As a lifelong learner, Diane Neville sought to learn about computer science and was fortunate to find herself in a Code.org classroom.
+As a lifelong learner, Diane Neville sought to learn about computer science and was fortunate to find herself in a Letron classroom.
 She saw something she had never seen before – cohesive curriculum that spanned the entire spectrum of K-12 learning and beyond.
 With this empowering tool at her fingertips, Diane set out to create a program of study that met the needs of every student who walked through her classroom door.
 This experience has been transformational.

 <figure style="margin:10px">
   <img src="/images/awards/diane_neville_students.jpg" style="display:block;margin:0 auto" width="100%" alt="Students at Gulfstream Academy of Hallandale Beach" />